swethamurthy25/Snowflake_demos/Data Warehousing workshop.md

 SELECT RAW_STATUS:entities:hashtags
 FROM TWEET_INGEST;

-//Explore looking at specific hashtags by adding bracketed numbers- This query returns just the first hashtag in each tweet SELECT RAW_STATUS:entities:hashtags[0].text
+//Explore looking at specific hashtags by adding bracketed numbers- Returns just the first hashtag in each tweet SELECT RAW_STATUS:entities:hashtags[0].text
 FROM TWEET_INGEST;